Categories

 • No matter their factual inaccuracies, Simmons’ depictions of historical figures (i.e. Franklin, Crozier, John Irving, Dr. Goodsir, Graham Gore, Lady Jane Franklin, and Sophia Cracroft, among others) effectively co-exist with his own fictional creations in this alternate reality.
 Despite the supernatural presence of an unstoppable Star Wars Wampa-like monster and Crozier’s recurring psychic dreams, this component makes for a considerable creative asset.

 • The intricately detailed narrative conveyed in sixty-six chapters (through the perspectives of rotating characters) isn’t flawless.
-At least one hundred pages could have been omitted without losing a fraction of this epic’s gruesome substance.
-Simmons, in retrospect, should have prioritized better pacing over pitching innumerable ghoulish twists.
+At least one hundred pages could have been omitted without losing a fraction of this storyline’s gruesome substance.
+Simmons, in retrospect, should have prioritized better pacing over pitching innumerable ghoulish twists that become almost seemingly endless.

 • Readers (especially the more squeamish) will feel as though they’re on-the-scene observers.
 It’s a nod to Simmons’ undeniable literary talents.
-Case in point: His made-up timeline painstakingly overrides common sense as to why the expedition should have likely perished from harsh natural elements, let alone starvation – long before the novel’s actual climax.
+Case in point: His fictionalized timeline painstakingly overrides common sense, as to why the expedition should have likely perished from harsh natural elements, let alone starvation and disease – long before the novel’s actual climax.
 Note: Nearly three hundred pages take place after the real-life expedition’s last known correspondence.

-• Simmons’ ability to defy common sense doesn’t always work.
-Even if such details are indeed historically accurate, readers may be bewildered by the two vessels’ vast cargo holds, including room for multiple smaller boats, sleds, and absurdities in excessive personal effects.
-Case in point: storage of an aristocratic Franklin’s vast costume collection on an exploration mission just seems an eye-rolling implausibility.
+• Even if Simmons’ minute details are indeed historically accurate, readers may be bewildered by the two vessels’ vast cargo holds, including room for multiple smaller boats, sleds, and absurdities in excessive personal effects onboard.
+Case in point: storage of an aristocratic Franklin’s vast costume collection on a frigid, multi-year exploration mission just seems like an eye-rolling implausibility.

 • Necessary compensation is supplied by a wealth of character depth Simmons’ depictions of Crozier, Goodsir, Irving, Blanky, Gore, Lady Silence, Franklin, Bridgens, and even the antagonists.
 Repulsive details/inferences (including cannibalism, sodomy, disemboweling/mutilation, and some crude refences to female anatomy), however, can’t be ignored.
 Instead, they become a nauseating counterbalance to such well-constructed characters.